irajs/DASH-IF-IOP/90-Security.inc.md

 Note: The batching may, for example, be accomplished by concatenating all the `pssh` boxes for the different content keys.
 Support for this type of batching among DRM systems and platform APIs remains uncommon, despite the potential efficiency gains from reducing the number of license requests triggered.

-#### Effects of content key unavailability on playback #### {#CPS-unavailable-keys}
+#### Handling unavailability of content keys #### {#CPS-unavailable-keys}

+It is possible that not all of the encrypted [=adaptation sets=] selected for playback can actually be played back (e.g. because a content key for ultra-HD content is only authorized for use on high-security devices).
+The unavailability of one or more content keys SHOULD NOT be considered a fatal error condition as long as at least one audio and at least one video [=adaptation set=] remains available for playback (assuming both content types are selected for playback to begin with).
+This logic MAY be overridden by solution specific business logic to better reflect end-user expectations under given conditions.

+The set of available content keys can change over time (e.g. due to license expiration or due to new [=periods=] in the presentation requiring different content keys).
+A DASH client SHALL monitor the set of `default_KID` values that are required for playback and either request the DRM system to make these content keys available or deselect the affected [=adaptation sets=] when the content keys become unavailable.
+Conceptually, any such change can be handled by re-executing the [[#CPS-selection-workflow|DRM system selection]] and [[#CPS-activation-workflow|activation workflows]], although platform APIs may also offer more fine-grained update capabilities.

-While a DASH client can request a DRM system to decrypt any set of content keys, as long as it has the [=DRM system configuration=], this is only a request and it can be denied at multiple stages of processing by different involved entities.
+A DASH client can request a DRM system to decrypt any set of content keys (if it has the necessary [=DRM system configuration=]).
+However, this is only a request and it can be denied at multiple stages of processing by different involved entities.

 <figure>
 	<img src="Diagrams/Security/ReductionOfKeys.png" />